just-makab/PROG7312_Ethekwini-Connect/README.md

 ### 3. Opting Out of Report Requests and Clearing Reports

-- This can all be done within the settings page.
+> This can all be done within the settings page.

 1. Click on "SETTINGS" from within the Home screen.
 2. Once here, you'll see 2 options and a save settings button:
   - Option 1 is the feedback prompt.
-Clicking this will prevent the Feedback Prompt at the end of each report from popping up.
+Clicking this will prevent the Feedback Prompt from appearing at the end of each report.
   - Option 2 is the clear reports button.
 Clicking this button will permanently delete all your reports.
-3. Once your changes have been implemented, click on "SAVE" to apply the changes.
+3. Once your changes have been implemented, click "SAVE" to apply the changes.

 ### 4. Announcements

-- This page allows you to see what your community has to offer, all from one place.
+> This page allows you to see what your community has to offer, all from one place.

 1. From the home page, click on the Announcements button in order to be navigated to the announcements page.
    - Once here, you'll be able to view all the activities your community has to offer.